reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 {{% image alt="Multivariate log-level" src="images/posts/nodejs-backend-launchdarkly/Log_Level_Variations.png" %}}

-Next, we can define targeting values that would deliver one of the above defined multivariate strings:
+Next, we can define targeting values that would deliver one of the multivariate strings defined above:

 {{% image alt="Multivariate targeting rule" src="images/posts/nodejs-backend-launchdarkly/Targeting_Log_Level.png" %}}

-Note that we're not using targeting rules that target individual users, because our log level is a global feature flag that is independent of specific users.
+Note that we're not using targeting rules that target individual users because our log level is a global feature flag that is independent of specific users.

-Now that we have our multivariate feature flag defined, we update our existing logger class from above with few new methods that read the log level from the feature flag variation at runtime and updates in the console messages:
+Now that we have our multivariate feature flag defined, we update our existing logger class from above with a few new methods that read the log level from the feature flag variation at runtime and updates in the console messages:

 ```javascript
 import { format } from 'date-fns';